Skip to content

 Language and Comprehension

-Language for Learning is a great place to start consolidating some of a learner’s acquired language.
-When a student is able to answer basic ‘what’ questions, has some intraverbals, and can repeat 3-4 word phrases, he or she might be ready for Language for Learning (LFL).
-LFL does a great job of filling in a lot of the language gaps but the repetition makes it feel easier for our learners.
-We love how the workbook incorporates an auditory comprehension component.
+Language for Learning is an excellent starting point for consolidating a learner’s acquired language skills.
+If a student can answer basic ‘what’ questions, has some intraverbals, and can repeat 3-4 word phrases, they might be ready for Language for Learning.
+The structured repetition makes the program feel easier for learners and helps fill in language gaps.

-After Language for Learning (A-D), there are further ways to build skills with programs like Language for Thinking, Comprehension, and Reasoning and Writing.
+After completing Language for Learning (Levels A-D), students can progress to other programs like Language for Thinking, Comprehension, and Reasoning and Writing to further develop their skills.

 Math